MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-dark-mode.md

 <!-- Rendering tool: Emulate CSS media feature prefers-color-scheme -->

-To check for contrast issues with dark theme and light theme (for dark mode and light mode), in the **Rendering** tool, use the **Emulate CSS media feature prefers-color-scheme** dropdown list.

 When testing color accessibility, there could be different display color themes that you need to test for contrast issues.

 Most operating systems come with a dark mode and a light mode.
 Your webpage can react to this operating system setting, by using a CSS media query.

-The accessibility-testing demo page has a light theme and a dark theme.
-You can test these themes without having to change your operating system setting, by using the `prefers-color-scheme` CSS options in the **Rendering** tool, as described in the article [Dark or Light Color Scheme simulation][DevToolsColorSchemeSimulation].
+You can test these themes and test your CSS media query without having to change your operating system setting, by using the `prefers-color-scheme` CSS options in the **Rendering** tool.

-The accessibility-testing demo page inherits the dark or light theme setting from the operating system.
-If we use DevTools to simulate the operating system being set to a light scheme and then refresh the webpage, the **Issues** tool shows six color-contrast problems instead of two.
+As an example, the accessibility-testing demo page includes a light theme and a dark theme.
+The demo page inherits the dark or light theme setting from the operating system.
+If we use DevTools to simulate the operating system being set to a light scheme and then refresh the demo webpage, the **Issues** tool shows six color-contrast problems instead of two.
 (You might see different numbers.)

+**To emulate a user's selection of preferred color theme:**

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.
+1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. Select **Esc** to open the Drawer at the bottom of DevTools.
 Select the **+** icon at the top of the Drawer to see the list of tools, and then select **Rendering**.
 The Rendering tool appears.